 Quality ratings by parents for the child's school are high overall (73% excellent, 18% good and 3% poor/very poor).
 Satisfaction ratings for the child's teachers similarly are high (76% very satisfied, 19% satisfied and 3% dissatisfied).
-Satisfaction ratings in terms of the child reaching his/her potential
+Satisfaction ratings in terms of the child reaching his/her potential at school are also high (76% very satisfied, 16% satisfied, 7% dissatisfied).
+The level of satisfaction on these indicators is slightly lower in the Southside Regeneration area.
+However, differences between the areas are not statistically significant.

 Based on child reports, children mostly have positive perceptions of school - the majority of children report that they like school (59%) - and they like and have good relationships with their teachers.
-Children in the Southside Regeneration Area like school least (26% "don't like it" or "don't like it at all" in the Southside Regeneration Area compared 17% across All Areas).
+Children in the Southside Regeneration Area like school least (26% 'don't like it' or 'don't like it at all' in the Southside Regeneration Area compared with 17% across all areas).

-Generally, parents have high expectations of their child's progress in education in that over 80 per cent expect their child to progress to third level education.
+Generally, parents have high expectations of their child's progress in education, in that over 80 per cent expect their child to progress to third level education.
 While the majority of parents in regeneration areas expect their child to go to third level (71% Northside, 73% Southside), these are still below the rates for the Average Control Area where almost all (97%) expect their child to progress to third level education.